 The theoretical underpinnings of this new intervention called “Imagine, Create, Belong” are the cognitive developmental theories of play, particularly that of Vygotsky and client centred approach developed by Rogers and applied to children by Virginia Axline.
 The first chapter explains these underpinning theories and how they are practically applied to Imagine, Create, Belong.
 In the book are 8 sessions for young people who are neuro-diverse who attend mainstream high schools.
 Research to date has found that this program increases young people’s self-insight into their social ability, maintains their flexible thinking and increases their narrative thinking.
 This results in more competence in their social ability.
 The book also includes 16 sessions for adolescents with additional needs and challenging developmental issues.
 The Imagine, Create, Belong manual is published by Routledge.

 Storying beyond social difficulties for neuro-diverse adolescents.
-The Imagine, Create, Belong social development program is published by Taylor & Francis.
-It can be purchased from Booktopia, Amazon, Amazon Australia and other online retailers.
+The Imagine, Create, Belong social development program is published by Routledge.
+It can be purchased from Routledge, Booktopia, Amazon, Amazon Australia and other online retailers.

 Out of stock

 Karen Stagnitti PhD, BOccThy, GCHE.
 Karen is an occupational therapist by training who has a very strong interest in children’s play.
 Find out more about Karen